dataviscourse2023/final-project-naep/ProjectProposal/README.md

 The last one includes a graphic that I used as the subject for the visualization critique assignment.

-In developing visualizations on NAEP data I have competition including the official [The Nation's Report Card Website](https://www.nationsreportcard.gov/).
+There are plenty of existing visualizations of NAEP data including the official [The Nation's Report Card Website](https://www.nationsreportcard.gov/).
 Nevertheless, I think there are visualization approaches that can do a better job.
-In particular, most visualizations attempt to represent progress in overall education but don't compare achievement against performance standards despite the fact that NAEP does set performance objectives for each subject.
+In particular, most visualizations attempt to represent progress in overall education but don't compare performance against achievement standards despite the fact that NAEP does set achievement standards for each subject.
 Also, existing visualizations don't attempt to track progress of the same cohort of students over time.

 ## Project Objectives